 Can edge vpn be used by businesses?

 Yes, many providers offer business plans with centralized management, policy controls, and enterprise-grade security.
 Edge capabilities can improve remote access for distributed teams while maintaining security.
-L2tp vpn edge router setup and optimization for secure home networks in 2025
+How to whitelist websites on nordvpn your guide to split tunneling 2026

 How do I test edge vpn performance?